Resantedmage/Paradox_AntiCheat/docs/Commands_Features/chatcommands.md

 ## !afk

 The AFK command kicks people from the world after the specified time in config.js if they are not paradox opped.
 The command acts as a toggle to enable and disable the module.
-It can now be configured in game.

-Enable flag allows you to enable the module.

-> ```Flag
-> !afk -e
-> ```

-Disable flag allows you to disable the module

-> ```Flag
-> !afk -d
-> ```

-The Status flag shows the current status of the AFK module

-> ```Flag
-> !afk -s
-> ```

-The m flag is a variable for time in minutes this is a number, running this will update the time value for the AFK module this is a persistent setting.
-In the example below we are setting the time value to 20 minutes

-> ```Flag
+> ```Toggle
-> !afk -m 20
+> !afk
 > ```

 ## !allowgma